Doug Nordquist

 Doug Nordquist was a highly decorated director for the California High School Entertainment Unit, winning first place awards with the band.
 Nordquist retired from teaching at the end of the 2019–2020 school year and was honored as the Whittier Teacher of the Year, an award previously given to his father in 1986.

 His personal bests in the event are 2.36 metres outdoors (Norwalk 1990) and 2.31 metres indoors (Genk 1987).

 1993 at age 34, Nordquist competed at the Masters level winning high jump.
-Norquist competed at the 1993 Masters National Outdoor Championship, winning the M30 high jump.
+Nordquist competed at the 1993 Masters National Outdoor Championship, winning the M30 high jump.